-I am invited to consult with the Staff Liaison, City Clerk, and City Attorney any time I have questions or concerns relating to these guidelines and my service.
-Signature Date I serve on the following BCC · This page is due to the City Clerk's Department within 6 (date) 50-days of appointment.
+• concerns relating to these guidelines and my service. , , , , , , Signature Date l se rve on the following BCC · s page is due to the City Clerk's Department within 60- te) days of appointment.
 Ethics training completed on

 Thank you for your attention to this important information and your responsibility as a BCC Member.